 It’s an increasingly common problem in this age of social media and 24-hour news cycles; and it affects companies large and small, but it’s particularly those multinationals that tend to get the most media attention.
 When confronted with a PR disaster like the one facing Lamplight Farms, communication directors have to answer a basic question: Do we respond directly, or keep relatively quiet and hope the publicity fades?

-“It’s this intricate dance we do on a global basis every day,” said Jeff Flaherty, Senior Director of Global Crisis & Corporate Affairs at Marriott International, Inc., and an instructor in Georgetown University’s graduate program in Public Relations & Corporate Communications.
+“It’s this intricate dance we do on a global basis every day,” said Jeff Flaherty, Senior Director of Global Crisis & Corporate Affairs at Marriott International, Inc., and an instructor in Georgetown University’s Master's in Public Relations & Corporate Communications.

 For its part, Lamplight Farms chose to answer, issuing this deftly understated response to the white nationalists’ march: “We do not support their message or the use of our products in this way.
 Our products are designed to enhance backyard gatherings and to help family and friends connect with each other at home in their yard.”